Determination of Passing Score and Reporting

 The CBNC examination test results is a PASS or FAIL decision.
 Examinees will receive a scaled score, ranging from 300 to 700.
 A scaled score of at least 555 is required to pass the CBNC examination.

-Approximately ten (10) weeks following the administration of the examination, the CBNC will mail each candidate his or her examination results.
+Approximately 60 days following the administration of the examination, CBNC notify each candidate via email that his or her examination results are ready to view in their MY APCA account.
 RESULTS WILL NOT BE AVAILABLE AT THE TESTING CENTER NOR GIVEN OVER THE TELEPHONE OR BY FAX.

 Candidates who applied as Testamurs and who passed the CBNC exam, will need to provide CBNC with documentation of having passed the Cardiology, Nuclear Medicine or Radiology board examination as well as documentation of having a current, full and unrestricted medical license before a CBNC certificate can be mailed and name added to the roster of Diplomates.
 A copy of the letter from the certifying board or a print-out from the certifying board's website documenting board certified status in Cardiology, Nuclear Medicine or Radiology will be accepted as documentation for board certification.
 To document full and current medical licensure, a copy of the license (with expiration date) or a print-out from the state/country medical licensure board's website documenting current, full and unrestricted medical license will be accepted.
-The appropriate documentation may be scanned and emailed to email@example.com or alternatively be faxed to CBNC at 240-631-8152.
+The appropriate documentation may be emailed to CBNC@apca.org or alternatively uploaded into your MY APCA account - upon uploading your documents you must notify staff via email to request conversion and indicate that you have uploaded into the system.

 Request for Score Verification